kadavris/monitoring/storage/README.md

 You can configure it to use nagios **check_ide_smart** and/or **smartctl**.
 Use of smartctl will provide much more comprehensive data to gaze upon and analyze.

-Tested under Fedora Linux and Windows 10
+Tested under Fedora Linux and Cygwin under Windows 10+
 Requires python3, smartctl and/or nagios's check_ide_smart plugin

 Directories: